 - You envision needing minor assistance with the activities of daily living

-- You’d like a place that does not require a lot of maintenance and upkeep
+- You’d like a home that does not require a lot of maintenance and upkeep

 - You like the idea of socializing with peers and getting involved in events and local activities

 Concierge Care Advisors can help you locate retirement communities or modify current residences.
-They also will put you in touch with vetted real estate agents, mortgage brokers, insurance agents, and other professional service providers -- and the Care Advisors' services are free.
+They also will put you in touch with vetted real estate agents, mortgage brokers, insurance agents, and other professional service providers.
 You can be assured that those recommended have been fully checked and their credentials verified.
+And yes, the Care Advisors' services are free.